 - Email marketing sequences: Welcome series, nurture flows, and promotional emails that follow proven structural patterns.

-- Data-driven reports and summaries: Converting raw data, survey results, or analytics into readable narrative summaries.
+- Data-driven reports and summaries: Turning raw data, survey results, or analytics into readable narrative summaries.

-- Product photography and lifestyle visuals: AI-generated product and brand imagery that would traditionally require expensive studio shoots.
+- Product photography and lifestyle visuals: AI-generated product and brand imagery that would traditionally need expensive studio shoots.

 - Short-form video scripts: Hook-focused scripts for Reels, TikTok, and YouTube Shorts that follow attention-retention formulas.